DHP-stottepakke/pages/pages/dmp_supporting_info/support_03_legal_ethics.md

 ## Question-specific guidance

 ### Involved organisation(s)
+Specifying the host institution and possible collaboration partners is important as this defines legal responsibilities and implies which guidelines are to be followed.

+Please identify both the host institution and possible collaboration partners or external parties/subcontractors contributing to the project.
+Use the "Add" button to add a project partner.
+If your project has external partners, please indicate any relevant contracts or collaborative agreements for later reference.

 We use an integration with the [Research Organization Registry (ROR)](https://ror.org/search "2024-07-16") to unambigously identify institutions.
 In case the organisation is not registered, type the name and click outside of the text box and the string will be saved.

-Please specify both the host institution and possible collaboration partners or external parties/subcontractors contributing to the project.
-Use the "Add" button to add a project partner.
-If your project has external partners, please indicate any relevant contracts or collaborative agreements for later reference.
+### Describe policies and guidelines for data management that you are following
+It is important to be aware of guidelines for research data management

 ### Research Ethical Guidelines and Codes of conduct